trailofbits/binrec-tob/README.md

 Building BinRec
 -------------
 BinRec uses [just](https://github.com/casey/just#installation) to automate various tasks including building BinRec.
-The first step in building BinRec is to install this tool (and curl if not already installed):
+The first step in building BinRec is to install this tool (and curl if not already installed).
+We provide a simple shell script for this:

-	  $ sudo apt-get install -y curl
-      $ curl --proto '=https' --tlsv1.2 -sSf https://just.systems/install.sh | sudo bash -s -- --to /usr/local/bin
+	  $ ./get_just.sh

 Then, BinRec can be built from the root of this repository with: